metabase/metabase/docs/embedding/sdk/introduction.md

   - Official collections
   - Subscriptions
   - Alerts
-- The Metabase Embedding SDK does not support server-side rendering (SSR) at the moment.
+- The Metabase Embedding SDK doesn't support server-side rendering (SSR).
-- Multiple embedded dashboards on the same application page.
+- You can't embed multiple interactive dashboards on the same application page.
 If you need to embed multiple dashboards on the same application page, you can embed static dashboards.

 ## Feedback